You are here

 Provides funds to great local Grow Your Own Educator programs in conjunction with the teacher of record program and license.

-$2 million has been provided by the state to invest in partnerships among educator preparation programs and schools, districts, or BOCES to invest in initiatives that address teacher shortages in Colorado.
+$2 million has been provided by the state department of higher education to invest in partnerships among educator preparation programs and schools, districts, or BOCES to invest in initiatives that address teacher shortages in Colorado.

-- RFP is available now.
-For details, please visit the Colorado Department of Higher Education's Educator Shortage Action Plan webpage.
+- For details, please visit the Colorado Department of Higher Education's Educator Shortage Action Plan webpage.

 The Retaining Teachers grant program provides school districts, charter schools, and BOCES the opportunity to implement a wide variety of locally appropriate strategies to improve their ability to successfully retain teachers.